 Choosing great flower pots or planters for an area you’re designing can really bring the place together – give it a coherent look and feel while also bringing visual interest, surprise and excitement.
-But how do you know which pots will work for a given room or in a particular garden, and which one won’t?
-Assuming you do pick the right pot, how do you actually arrange it within the area for best results?
+But how do you know which containers will work for a given room or in a particular garden, and which one won’t?
+Assuming you do pick the right container, how do you actually position it within the area for best results?

-There are certain universal principles of design you should take into account when considering planters or flower pots for your decor.
-To make the task easier for you, we’ve asked professional designers some of the most important questions in the planter business – so just read these unique tips and find out how to arrange planters and plants like a pro!
+There are certain universal principles of design you should take into account when considering containers for your decor.
+To make the task easier for you, we’ve asked professional designers some of the most important questions in the planter business – so just read these unique tips and find out how to arrange potted plants like a pro!

-What are the most essential rules to follow when adding planters and plants to any area?
+What are the most essential rules to follow when adding planters and potted plants to any area?

 Harmony and unity